yihui/yihui.org/content/tinytex/faq.md

     > [...]
 TeX Live has neither a single copyright holder nor a single license covering its entire contents, since it is a collection of many independent packages.
 Therefore, you may copy, modify, and/or redistribute software from TeX Live only if you comply with the requirements placed thereon by the owners of the respective packages.

     That sounds complicated to me.
+I don't have time to examine the license and terms of all these packages.
+Installing over the network is fast enough after all.

 1. **What is the size of TinyTeX?**

     About 150MB on macOS and Ubuntu, and 220MB on Windows (when installed).
 You may think it is still too big, but please consider that the size of [BasicTeX](https://www.tug.org/mactex/morepackages.html) for macOS is about 215MB (when installed), and a [basic MiKTeX installer](https://miktex.org/download) for Windows is about 750MB (I didn't check how big it is when installed).

     If you create a tarball of TinyTeX on macOS or Ubuntu, it will be only 50MB.
 This can be very helpful if you install such a tarball on the cloud (e.g., for software testing purposes on Travis CI).
 The download and installation should take only a few seconds.

+    Of course, the size of TinyTeX will grow as you install more LaTeX packages.

 1. **What does the TinyTeX installation script do exactly?
 How do you reduce the size of the gigantic TeX Live?**